CHAMBERS IN ACTION

 Read More

-Brooklyn (NY) Chamber holds Energy Summit and Expo
+Brooklyn Chamber (NY) holds Energy Summit and Expo

 Chambers for Innovation Chambers for Innovation

-Brooklyn (NY) Chamber holds Energy Summit and Expo
+Brooklyn Chamber (NY) holds Energy Summit and Expo

 The Brooklyn (NY) Chamber of Commerce is positioned to be a leader in developing a clean energy economy, and recently hosted a Brooklyn Energy Summit and Expo to talk about the city’s clean energy future.
 The chamber brought together community innovators and leaders to focus on workforce development, and discuss energy efficiency and savings.